-Waste must be managed.
-Management includes collecting it, keeping it separate from non-waste materials, storing it safely, treating it, and disposing of it.
-It is not necessary that all these activities occur where the waste is generated and often economic and social factors means the waste is transported off-site.
+Waste management includes collection, keeping waste separate from non-waste materials, storing, treating, and disposing of the waste.
+It is not necessary that all these activities occur where the waste is generated.
+Off-site storage, treatment, and disposal are common.

 Why?
 Partly to protect the environment and natural world.
 Partly to protect human populations and society from illness or harm.
 And partly to protect your own workers.
 Individuals at risk from medical waste include:

 Most (on the order of 80 percent) of the waste generated at clinics is comparable to waste generated at homes and office buildings and often called "general health-care waste".
-On this site and in waste management profession, this is called municipal solid waste.
+Among waste management professionals, this is called municipal solid waste.